-The Solution: A pilot light going out is something you can often solve yourself, to avoid the charge of a service visit.
+The Solution: A pilot light going out is something you can often solve yourself to avoid the charge of a service visit.
 Refer to the user’s manual for your furnace for instructions (you can also find most manuals online if you lost your physical copy).
 If your furnace has a mechanical ignition starter, you’ll likely require a service visit from a professional and potentially a replacement igniter.
 Read more: Furnace Pilot Light: How to Re-Light, Fix and Protect Your System

 FOUR: Thermostat Malfunctions

-The Problem: Something’s wrong with the thermostat, usually related to its basic functions of starting and stopping the furnace.
+The Problem: Something may be wrong with the thermostat, usually related to its basic functions of starting and stopping the furnace.

-The Solution: First, check your user’s manual to make sure the thermostat is set correctly (sometimes it will be set to “Cool”).
-Second, check to make sure it doesn’t need new batteries, which is only applicable for some thermostat models.
+The Solution: First, check your user’s manual to make sure the thermostat is set correctly (sometimes it might be set to “Cool,” “Fan,” or “Off”).
+Second, check to make sure it doesn’t need new batteries, which is applicable for some thermostat models.
 Lastly, you may have to call a service technician, but make sure you do your due diligence to avoid incurring a service charge.

-15-20 years is a good average expectation for a well-maintained furnace.
+15-20 years is a reasonable expectation for a well-maintained furnace.
 The oldest systems can reach 20-30 years (or more!), but those usually have had major components replaced at some point.
-Professional maintenance plays a key role in longevity.
+Professional maintenance and regular tune-ups play a key role in longevity.
 Ignoring it can reduce a system’s lifespan by a decade or more.

 The answer will depend on the type of filter you have.
 Low-end furnace filters are sometimes good for no more than a month.
 Most will fall in the 3-6 month range.
 A few can last up to a year without needing to be replaced or cleaned.
 Consult the materials that come with your filter for the proper length of time between replacements.

 If you don’t replace a clogged filter, your indoor air be dirtier, which can affect your allergies and overall health.
-Filters can (and do) trap bacteria and viruses (including coronavirus particles!), so you’re putting yourself at greater risk of the flu and other illnesses.
+Air filters can (and do) trap bacteria and viruses (including coronavirus particles), so you’re putting yourself at greater risk of the flu and other illnesses.

-- Determine which way the air flows through the filter so that you know which way to orient it.
+- Determine which way the air flows through the new filter so that you know which way to orient it.
 For reference, air always flows from the return air ducts toward the furnace.
 The filter will also have arrows on it helping you to orient it in the right direction.